mavryk-network/flexmasa/README.md

 export PATH="/usr/local/opt/coreutils/libexec/gnubin:/usr/local/opt/util-linux/bin:$PATH"
 ```

-## Build Docker Image
+## Build Of The Docker Image

-See `./Dockerfile`, usually requires modifications with each new version of
+See `./Dockerfile`, it often requires modifications with each new version of
-Octez or new protocols.
+Octez or for new protocols, the version of the Octez static binaries (`x86_64`
+and `arm64`) is set in `src/scripts/get-octez-static-binaries.sh`.

 There are 2 images: `-build` (all dependencies) and `-run` (stripped down image
 with only runtime requirements).

-The images are built by the CI, see the job `docker:images:` in
+The `x86_64` images are built by the CI, see the job `docker:images:` in
 `./.gitlab-ci.yml`.

 To build locally: